devdot/monolog-parser/README.md

 For parameters, see [Method Reference](#method-reference).

-Most methods return the `Parser` instance itself, allowing the calls to be chained in one line as seen in the exampled below.
+Most methods return the `Parser` instance itself, allowing the calls to be chained in one line as seen in the examples below.

 Every `Parser` is meant to be linked to only one file, however that is not a hard restriction and depends on your usage.